-Lee and Lee \cite{lee2017estimating} considered a class of bandable precision matrices in the high-dimensional setup, using a modified Cholesky decomposition (MCD) approach $\Omega = (I_p - A)^{ {\mathrm{T}}} D^{-1}(I_p - A)$, where $D$ is a diagonal matrix, and $A$ is lower-triangular with zero diagonal entries.
+Lee and Lee \cite{lee2017estimating} considered a class of bandable precision matrices in the high-dimensional setup, using a modified Cholesky decomposition (MCD) approach $\Omega = (I_p - A)^{\mathrm{T}} D^{-1}(I_p - A)$, where $D$ is a diagonal matrix, and $A$ is lower-triangular with zero diagonal entries.
 This results in the {\em $k$-banded Cholesky prior} with non-zero entries of $A$ getting the improper uniform prior and the diagonal entries a truncated polynomial prior.
-They considered a decision-theoretic framework and showed convergence in terms of posterior expected loss.
-Their rate is sharper with $k^{5/2}$ replaced by $k^{3/2}$, but the result is not exactly comparable as their class of true precision matrices is different.
+They adopted a decision-theoretic framework and demonstrated convergence in posterior expected loss.
+Their rate is sharper with $k^{5/2}$ replaced by $k^{3/2}$, but the results are not exactly comparable, as their classes of true precision matrices are different.
 The two become comparable only for near-bandable matrices with exponentially decreasing decay functions, in which case the rates are essentially equivalent.
 Lee and Lin \cite{lee2018bayesian} proposed a prior distribution that is tailored to estimate the bandwidth of large bandable precision matrices.
-They established strong model selection consistency for the bandwidth parameter along with the consistency of Bayes factors.
+They established strong model-selection consistency for the bandwidth parameter, along with consistency of Bayes factors.